-5.6 WLAN Interface Status
+5.7 WLAN Interface Status

-Table 6 describes the operational states that apply to the WLAN interface.
+Table 7 describes the operational states that apply to the WLAN interface.

-Table 6 WLAN Interface Status
+Table 7 WLAN Interface Status

-Status Description AdminDown the WLAN port is administratively disabled RfAdminDown the WLAN radio is administratively disabled RfChScanInProgress the WLAN radio is scanning frequencies for ACS (Auto-Channel Select) NoRadiusPlcy WPA2-Enterprise security is enabled, but no RADIUS policy is configured Dot1xDisabled WPA2-Enterprise security is enabled and dot1x authentication is disabled at the system level RadiusPlcyDisabled WP2-Enterprise security is enabled, but the configured RADIUS policy is administratively disabled NoAuthRadiusSvr WPA2-Enterprise security is enabled, but the configured RADIUS policy contains no authorization servers NoRadiusNasIp WPA2-Enterprise security is enabled, but no NAS IP address is found.
+Status Description AdminDown The WLAN port is administratively disabled RfAdminDown The WLAN radio is administratively disabled RfChScanInProgress The WLAN radio is scanning frequencies for ACS (Auto-Channel Select) NoRadiusPlcy WPA2-Enterprise security is enabled but no RADIUS policy is configured.
+This status applies only to the WLAN AP port.
+Dot1xDisabled WPA2-Enterprise security is enabled and dot1x authentication is disabled at the system level.
+This status applies only to the WLAN AP port.
+RadiusPlcyDisabled WP2-Enterprise security is enabled but the configured RADIUS policy is administratively disabled.
+This status applies only to the WLAN AP port.
+NoAuthRadiusSvr WPA2-Enterprise security is enabled but the configured RADIUS policy contains no authorization servers.
+This status applies only to the WLAN AP port.
+NoRadiusNasIp WPA2-Enterprise security is enabled but no NAS IP address is found.
 The NAS IP address is the address specified in the RADIUS policy.
+This status applies only to the WLAN AP port.

-5.7 WLAN Statistics
+5.8 WLAN Statistics